One Very HUGE Reason You Aren’t Getting Promoted in Human Resources…

 (1) Having a godfather always starts with your boss.
 When your boss has your back, you get the benefit of the doubt from people up and down the HR org chart.
 Having your boss in your corner is a great foundation for your reputation and career.
 However, to be a REAL trump card for you, your boss should have clear, unmistakable influence and clout with the most senior members of your organization that have the power to promote you to the job you want.

 (2) If you have senior-level HR mentors already, look for opportunities to potentially convert them into godfathers.
 Start by being likeable, proactive, helpful and useful.
-Look for ways to do favors for your mentors.
-Sign up for and join project teams that support pet projects and initiatives of your mentors.
-This could be anything from helping them fundraise as part of the United Way campaign they’re leading to serving on compensation redesign project they’re heading up.
+Look for ways to do favors for and support your mentors.
+Sign up for and join their project teams that support pet projects and initiatives of your mentors.
+This could be anything from helping them fund raise as part of the United Way campaign they’re leading to volunteering to serve on that compensation redesign project they’re heading up.

 (3) Look for opportunities to support new senior HR leaders when they first join the organization.
 When new HR senior executives join a new organization they are very vulnerable.
 They don’t know a lot.
 They are trying to build relationships, learn a new culture, take charge, while trying to figure out how to best make their mark.
 Most welcome lots of help.
 You can position yourself as a helpful supporter and score some early points by taking the initiative to introduce yourself, buying them coffee and share your perspectives on the organization.